stitchesjs/stitches/packages/styled/README.md

 ## Override

-All styled components takes a `styled` property.
+All styled components takes a `css` property.
 This property allow you to override styles.
-You use the **css** factory to create overriding styles.
+You should ideally use the **css** factory to create overriding style outside the component or using a memo hook, but you can inline if you really want to.
+Inlining forces Stitches to evaluate the styling on every render, but this is a tiny overhead not really noticeable in practice.

 ```tsx
 const override = css({